 RULE 31.
 FILING AND SERVICE OF BRIEFS

 (a) Time for Serving and Filing Briefs.
-Unless a different briefing schedule is provided by a court order in a particular case or by these or any other court rules, parties shall observe the briefing schedule set forth in this Rule.
+Unless a different briefing schedule is provided by court order or rule, including fast track rules, parties must observe the briefing schedule set forth in this Rule.

-(1) All Appeals Except Child Custody, Visitation, or Capital Cases.
+(1) All Appeals Except Termination of Parental Rights and Direct-Appeal Capital Cases.

-(A) The appellant shall serve and file the opening brief within 120 days after the date on which the appeal is docketed in the Supreme Court.
+(A) The appellant must serve and file the opening brief no later than 120 days after the date on which the appeal is docketed in the Supreme Court.

-(B) The respondent shall serve and file the answering brief within 30 days after the appellant’s brief is served.
+(B) The respondent must serve and file the answering brief no later than 30 days after the appellant’s brief is served.

-(C) The appellant’s reply brief must be served and filed within 30 days after the respondent’s brief is served.
+(C) The appellant’s reply brief must be served and filed no later than 30 days after the respondent’s brief is served.

-(2) Child Custody or Visitation Cases.
-If an appeal is taken from any district court order affecting the custody or visitation of minor children, including actions seeking termination of parental rights:
+(2) Termination of Parental Rights Cases.
+If an appeal is taken from any district court order in an action seeking termination of parental rights:

-(A) The appellant shall serve and file the opening brief within 90 days after the date on which the appeal is docketed in the Supreme Court.
+(A) The appellant must serve and file the opening brief no later than 90 days after the date on which the appeal is docketed in the Supreme Court.

-(B) The respondent shall serve and file the answering brief within 21 days after the appellant’s brief is served.
+(B) The respondent must serve and file the answering brief no later than 21 days after the appellant’s brief is served.

-(C) The appellant’s reply brief must be served and filed within 14 days after the respondent’s brief is served.
+(C) The appellant’s reply brief must be served and filed no later than 14 days after the respondent’s brief is served.

-(D) The Supreme Court or Court of Appeals may order oral argument at its discretion.
-Where oral argument is not ordered, the matter shall be submitted for decision on the briefs and the appendix within 60 days of the date that the final brief is due.
+(D) The court may order oral argument at its discretion.
+Where oral argument is not ordered, the matter will be submitted for decision on the briefs and the appendix no later than 60 days of the date that the final brief is due.

-(3) Direct Appeals in Capital Cases.
+(3) Direct-Appeal Capital Cases.
 On direct appeal from a judgment of conviction and sentence of death:

-(A) The appellant shall serve and file the opening brief within 120 days from the date that the record on appeal is filed in the Supreme Court.
+(A) The appellant must serve and file the opening brief no later than 120 days from the date that the record on appeal is filed in the Supreme Court.

-(B) The respondent shall serve and file the answering brief within 60 days after the appellant’s brief is served.
+(B) The respondent must serve and file the answering brief no later than 60 days after the appellant’s brief is served.

-(C) The appellant’s reply brief must be served and filed within 45 days after the respondent’s brief is served.
+(C) The appellant’s reply brief must be served and filed no later than 45 days after the respondent’s brief is served.

-(4) Postconviction Appeals in Capital Cases.
-On appeal from a judgment or order resolving an application for postconviction relief in a capital case:

-(A) The appellant shall serve and file the opening brief within 120 days after the date on which the appeal is docketed in the Supreme Court.

-(B) The respondent shall serve and file the answering brief within 30 days after service of the opening brief.

-(C) The appellant’s reply brief must be served and filed within 30 days after the respondent’s brief is served.

 (b) Extensions of Time for Filing Briefs.

 (1) Telephonic Requests.
-A party may request by telephone a single 14-day extension of time for filing a brief under Rule 26(b)(1)(B).
-A telephonic request may be made only if there have been no prior requests for extension of time for filing the brief.
-No further extensions for filing the brief may be granted except on motion under Rule 31(b)(3).
+No telephonic extensions are permitted in termination of parental rights or direct-appeal capital cases.
+In all other cases, unless the Court orders otherwise, a party may request by telephone a single 30-day extension of time for filing a brief under Rule 26(b)(1)(B).
+No further extensions for filing the brief will be granted except on motion under Rule 31(b)(2).